tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 I saw a tweet the other day and it really piqued my interest.
 Here's the source to give her credit: https://twitter.com/mattiekahn/status/1224100727578120193 "The app is called “You’re Cancelled.”
 When you’ve made plans that you wish you could cancel, you go into the app and press a little button.
 If the other person presses theirs too, congratulations!
 Confetti exploded and your plans are cancelled."

 Needless to say, I was immediately sold.
-I was drinking beer when I saw it so I told my friend to hold my beer.
+I was drinking beer when I saw it so I told my friend about it and asked him to hold my beer.
 Honestly, the idea might promote something anti-social but I just thought it would be a good exercise to flex my android app and side project skills.
+I also think that it's somewhat of an appropriate app idea especially for people of Seattle.
+Have you heard of the Seattle freeze?

-I fully intend to finish this and release it on iOS and Google Play store if I can find a solid designer who can finish the UI for me.
+Anyways, I fully intend to finish this and release it on iOS and Google Play store if I can find a solid designer who can finish the UI for me.
 I will get the rest done.
-So if you like to build cool things and have experience on Android/iOS design, please inquire within.
+So if you like to build cool things and have some experience with Android/iOS design, please inquire within: avcitamer94@gmail.com

 Without further due, let's get right into it.
 First things first.
 Pick a playlist.
 Honestly, if I'm coding something exciting but also kinda edgy, I'll go with the Social network soundtrack.
-Enjoy: https://open.spotify.com/album/1ijkFiMeHopKkHyvQCWxUa?si=3SGegSNkTom9JHvelWcyQg
+Enjoy: https://open.spotify.com/album/1ijkFiMeHopKkHyvQCWxUa?si=3SGegSNkTom9JHvelWcyQg.
+If I'm more in the melodic/dark techno mood, then I'll go with Mind Against or Tale of Us.
+Pick your poison basically.

 Next is obviously alcohol.
-But I won't take "hold my beer" back.
+But I will not take my beer back from my friend.
 Instead, let's get funky.
 Pour some kahlua with club soda.
 And lots of ice.

 Alright, ladies and gentleman, we are ready to code... is what a junior engineer would say.
 First, we need to design the interface, use cases and the data model.
 The rest, the implementation, we can just hand-off to a junior engineer.
 Just kidding.

 Let's start with our requirements aka the use cases.
 There might be a slight difference between these terms but it's ok.

+### Requirements

 ```
 1. Authenticate the user of the application
 2. Secretly enter the plans that you wish you could cancel
-3. View all the (unconfirmed) plans that you entered
+3. View all the (confirmed and otherwise) plans that you entered
-4. Be nofitied when the cancellation desire is mutual!
-Celebrate the mutual cancellation of plans on your own.
+4. Be nofitied when the cancellation desire happens to be mutual!
+     -- Bonus: Celebrate the cancellation of your plans with confetti.
 ```

 That's it.
 We got to keep it simple because, you know, I have a day job.
 Also starting simple and getting feedback is perfectly fine.
+Worse is better.
 Reduce the scope.
 Feature down.
 Underdo your competition. *Winks at 37signals, you guys know it.

-Alright so now that we know our requirements, let's make them crystal clear from the technical standpoint.
+Alrighty, so now that we know our requirements, let's make them crystal clear from the technical standpoint.
 This is where the engineering team usually chimes in.
 We take the "more abstract" requirements and turn them into tangible technical capabilities.

-Security is a huge thing and be able to authenticate users is essential for almost all applications.
+Security is a huge thing and being able to authenticate the users is essential for almost all applications.
 We can't take many shortcuts here.
 However, I will go with the simplest approach here.
-Normally, I hate SIM cards and phone numbers but they do simplify things.
-I hate social-media app based auth models even more so I'll go with the phone numbers.
+Normally, I dislike that we still use SIM cards and phone numbers but they do simplify things.
+I hate social-media app based auth models even more so I'll go with phone numbers.

-Obviously the right thing would be to interact with the UICC SIM card, maybe retrieve IMEI etc. but ain't nobody got time for that.
+Obviously, the right thing would be to interact with the UICC SIM card, maybe retrieve IMEI etc, authenticate via some JavaCard applet (https://nelenkov.blogspot.com/2013/09/using-sim-card-as-secure-element.html) but ain't nobody got time for that.
 We will do the second most feasible approach.
 One-time OPT codes sent via SMS.
 Here's the API we are going to build.

 ```
 Given a phone number, generate a one-time use time-based OTP, send it via SMS and ask the user to enter the OTP on the screen